Island Health Authority

 Disability Service Providers

-VIHA Home and Community Care provides a range of health care and support services to help improve the health, quality of life, and independence of people with a physical disability and in your own home for as long as possible.
+Island Health provides a wide range of health care and support services to help improve the health, quality of life, and independence of individuals or community members including those with a physical or developmental disability.
+Some home and health care services may be able to be delivered in home.

 Information for Persons with Disabilities

-This website offers a complete listing of all supports provided by the B.C. government.
+This website offers a complete listing of all supports and services provided by the B.C. government.
+Some examples include accessing financial assistance, supports for transitioning youth and advocacy services.

-Community Living BC supports adults living in BC with developmental disabilities and their families.
-They can help develop a support plan and find local resources in your community.
+Community Living BC is a provincial organization that supports adults living in BC with developmental disabilities and their families.
+They can help develop a support plan to help families identify goals and find local resources in your community.

 Victoria Disability Resource Centre